4 Things To Know Before Buying A CES Therapy Device

-CES therapy devices or cranial electrotherapy devices are becoming more and more popular as a drug-free means to treat insomnia, depression, anxiety, stress and many other conditions.
+CES therapy devices or cranial electrotherapy devices are becoming more and more popular as a drug-free means to treat insomnia, mood, anxiety, stress and many other conditions.

 These CES stimulators can be a considerable investment for some.
 The typical range for these devices starts at about $300 and may exceed $1500 or greater.
 So, it only makes sense to cover your bases before buying one of these devices.
+You may find a CES THERAPY DEVICE COMPARISON TABLE HERE.
 Here are five things you should look for or ask yourself before purchasing a CES therapy device:

-1. Is the ces therapy device FDA approved?
+1. Is the ces therapy device FDA cleared?

 This is, of course, very important.
-The main CES therapy devices that are FDA approved are: Alpha Stim, MyoCalme, Fisher Wallace and CES Ultra.
+The main CES therapy devices that are FDA approved are: Alpha Stim, MyoCalme, Stimtens Brand, Fisher Wallace and CES Ultra.
 There are others available online but many are not FDA approved and sold from other countries.
+Knock off CEC therapy devices that are sold from China, without undergoing FDA clearance include: Atang (often falsely named the Alpha Stim) & Lastek, also very similar.
+These models are typically cheaper but are not approved.
+Also, tDCS stimulation devices are often confused with CES therapy, these are not FDA cleared and are much simpler devices, really not much more than a battery with wires attached.

 2. Are there CES therapy reviews for the device?